D&G issue in China: Why the video about chopsticks suddenly went viral on Chinese social media | Daxue Consulting

 In-time and proper crisis management

 Things spread with an uncontrollable speed in the modern digital age, thus crisis needs to be responded quickly and concisely.
 The backlash of an issue on social media is strong and can easily cause a series of chain reactions.
-To be able to avoid the irreparable damage to the brand image, international brands need to put great value on consultation from local experts.
+To be able to avoid the irreparable damage to the brand image, international brands need to put great value on strategies of crisis management in China.

 Author: Chencen Zhu